 My evening routine is almost the same as my morning routine.
 I’m a fan of simple routines.
 In the evening, however, I focus a bit more on “helping” my skin and in the morning I focus more on “protecting” my skin.

-- If I am wearing makeup I use micellair water to remove it
+- If I am wearing makeup or sunscreen I use micellair water to remove it

 - Cleanse with CeraVe Renewing SA Cleanser